harleyqscott/general-knowledge-Quiz-1/README.md

 Radio Buttons- Radio buttons are a good and easy way to add interactivity to a webpage only letting user select one answer before submitting.

 Submit button- I've already menioned why I styled the submit button green, but with the button as a whole its initial function is to get a score once answering the questions

+Favicon- The use of favicons is a fun way to add little images that can also be descriptive.
+For eample on my first question about when the movie Titanic was released i used a boat icon.